yariflores/Wiki-Project---Music-/Music/Genres/genres.md

 - ### 1970s – 1980s: Popularity of Mariachi
     - This style began to increasingly spread into the United States.
 Many popular mariachi singers during this time include Vicente Fernández and  Juan Gabriel.
+    - Mariachi music became more popular in the United States in the 1970s as it spread into the country from Mexico.
+Mariachi music was featured in churches and schools, and at concerts, festivals, and conferences.

     ![Image of Ficente Fernandes](vicenteFernandes.jpeg )

 - ### 1990s: Rise of Several Subgenres
     - The grupero genre became one of the most popular regional Mexican genres in the United States due to its unique use of electric guitars, keyboard, and drums.
+    -  The narcocorrido subgenre, which glorifies drug traffickers, also became popular, with artists like Los Tigres del Norte and Chalino Sánchez helping to make it popular.

     ![Image of Selena Quintanilla](selena.jpeg )

 - ### 2000s: Duranguense and Tierra Caliente sounds
     - Mexican artists continued to release music including California-based norteño band Los Tigres de Norte, a band that has released music since the 1970s.
 That same decade, some new regional Mexican groups were formed, including Sinaloan banda group Banda MS.
+    - Tierra Caliente music originated in the late 20th century in Mexico's Tierra Caliente region.
+    -  Duranguense is a hybrid of Technobanda and Tamborazo.

     ![Image of Banda MS](bandaMS.jpeg )

 - ### 2010s: Heavy Sinaloan Influence
     - Norteño-Banda, also known as norteño with tuba, had its most successful run during the early to mid 2010s with artists such as Larry Hernández, Gerardo Ortíz, Calibre 50, and Voz de Mando.
+    - The 2010s gave a  rise to regional Mexican music, the emergence of the altered corridos subgenre, and the popularity of corridos tumbados.

     ![Image of Calibre 50](calibre50.jpeg )

 - ### 2020s: Global Resurgence
     - According to Spotify in 2022, Mexican music streams more than doubled since 2019 to reach 5.6 billion.
 The format had 150 U.S. radio stations.
 Some of the most listened to regional Mexican artists in the 2020s include Peso Pluma, Natanael Cano, Junior H, Grupo Frontera, Banda MS, Iván Cornejo, and Grupo Firme.
+    - The regional Mexican genre had a global resurgence steadily topping charts and becoming more listened to

 ![Image of Grupo Frontera](grupoFrontera.jpeg )